codeboten/opentelemetry-specification/specification/api-correlationcontext.md

 `CorrelationContext` is a recommended name but languages can have more language-specific names like `cctx`.

-## entry

-An `entry` consists of a name and value.

-### Entry Conflict Resolution
+### Conflict Resolution

-If a new entry conflicts with an existing entry then the new entry takes precedence.
-Entire entry along is replaced by the most recent entry (regardless of it is locally generated or received from a remote peer).
+If a new name/value pair is added and its name conflicts with an existing pair, then the new pair takes precedence.
+The value is replaced by the most recent value (regardless of it is locally generated or received from a remote peer).
 Replacement is limited to a scope in which the conflict arises.
-When the scope is closed the original value and metadata prior to the conflict is restored.
+When the scope is closed the original value prior to the conflict is restored.
 For example,

 ```
 T# - entry names